Ballistic: Ecks vs. Sever

-Ballistic: Ecks vs. Sever is a 2002 science fiction action thriller film directed and produced by Thai filmmaker Wych Kaosayananda (under the pseudonym of 'Kaos'), from a screenplay by Alan B. McElroy.
+Ballistic: Ecks vs. Sever is a 2002 action thriller film directed and produced by Thai filmmaker Wych Kaosayananda (under the pseudonym of 'Kaos'), from a screenplay by Alan B. McElroy.
 The film stars Antonio Banderas and Lucy Liu as opposing secret agents who team up to fight a common enemy.
 It was an international co-production with the United States, Canada, and Germany.

-Ballistic: Ecks vs. Sever received overwhelmingly negative reviews from critics and is considered to be one of the worst films ever made.
-It is the lowest rated film of all time on Rotten Tomatoes, holding a rare 0% rating with 117 reviews, the most out of the 44 films to hold this distinction with over 20 reviews as of August 2025.
-It was also a box-office bomb, grossing $20.2 million on a production budget of $70 million.
+Ballistic: Ecks vs. Sever was overwhelmingly panned by critics, and is widely considered to be one of the worst films ever made.
+The film is the lowest rated film on Rotten Tomatoes, holding a rare 0% rating with 117 reviews, more than any of the other films with a 0% rating.
+It was also a box-office bomb, grossing $20.2 million on a production budget of $35 million.

 Plot

 Returning home with his mother Vinn from a trip to Berlin, Michael Gant, the son of Defense Intelligence Agency (DIA) director Robert Gant, is kidnapped and his security detail is nearly wiped out by the attacker, ex-DIA (Note: The official synopsis incorrectly says NSA.
 Sever is an NSA agent in the first video game but a DIA agent in the movie.
 Discussing the DIA in the movie's press notes, Kaos says, "I have no idea what they actually do.") agent Sever.
 FBI agent Jeremiah Ecks left the agency after his wife Rayne was killed in a car bombing.
 His old boss, Julio Martin, asks him to investigate the Gant case.
 He claims that Vinn is still alive and he will give Ecks the information on her whereabouts if he helps take down Sever.
 Ecks agrees and discovers Sever is an orphaned Chinese girl the DIA adopted to train as a covert operative and assassin with "no fear, no conscience, and no morality."
 Meanwhile, Robert Gant executes the only survivor of his son's security detail.
 He then orders his elite agents, led by A. J. Ross, to pursue Sever and rescue Michael.

 Ecks joins Martin and RCMP agent Harry Lee in Vancouver, where Sever is hiding out.
 Ecks learns that Gant stole an experimental weapon codenamed Softkill, a nanorobot which operates in the human circulatory system and can cause heart attacks at will.
 Gant had implanted Softkill in Michael in order to smuggle it into the United States.
 Ross and his men surround Sever in a shopping plaza, but she wipes out Ross's forces in a lengthy gun battle.
 Sever shoots Martin, and Ecks pursues Sever, climaxing with a fight that's cut off when Ross starts shooting at them with an M60 machine gun, giving Sever a chance to escape.